-James Sweeting is a PhD student with Transtechnology Research investigating the hauntological form of videogames.
+James Sweeting is a PhD student with Transtechnology Research (University of Plymouth) investigating the hauntological form of videogames.
 This is supported via an understanding of nostalgia present across the medium itself and the relationship the industry has with the past.

-He is the Programme Leader for MA Game Design in i-DAT and a lecturer in Game Studies.
+He is the Programme Leader for MA Game Design in i-DAT and a lecturer in Game Studies at the University of Plymouth.
 Also teaches on BA Game Arts and Design and BA Digital Media Design (Games Design) in partnership with Nanjing University of the Arts.